vmware/vic/doc/user_doc/vic_admin/upgrade_vch.md

 You upgrade virtual container hosts by downloading a new version of vSphere Integrated Containers Engine and running the `vic-machine upgrade` command.

+**IMPORTANT**: Due to the substantial changes in vSphere Integrated Containers version 0.7, you cannot use `vic-machine upgrade` to upgrade from version 0.6 to version 0.7.
+You can use `vic-machine upgrade` to upgrade from more recent builds to version 0.7.

 **Prerequisites**

 - You deployed one or more virtual container hosts with an older version of the `vic-machine create` command.